 In case you are new to this store, Plato’s Closet is a popular teen and young adult clothing shop.
 Most of the items in the store are gently used but they also sell some items new with tags.
 It’s very similar to another young adult store called Buffalo Exchange.

-On the mature woman side, there is Clothes Mentor.
+On the mature woman side, there is also Clothes Mentor.
 These stores are all part of a national franchise but are independently owned and run.
 In addition, many of these stores are women owned businesses.
 Plato’s Closet has regular daytime hours just like a department store would, they just specialize in trendy, teen and young adult clothes.

 For shoppers, prices are much more affordable than a department store or full retail.
 If you are used to shopping at thrift stores, I usually tell people that items for sale at Plato’s Closet cost a little bit more than a thrift store.